zouroboros/SqlSchemaSpec/README.md

 describe the schema using either an API or (anonymous) classes.
 The resulting model can the be used to create a database or create queries.

-The actual schema-spec project contains the actual library.
+The schema-spec project contains the actual library.

 License
 -------